 Whilst modern technology is incredible, it can still slip up at unexpected times — so prepare fully to have the best experience possible.

-- Choose a video conferencing tool you’re comfortable with — Zoom, Skype, Cisco Webex, or Google Hangouts Meet are popular choices.
+Choose a video conferencing tool you’re comfortable with — Zoom, Microsoft Teams, or Google Hangouts Meet are popular choices.

 To make sure your meeting is inclusive and interactive, you’ll need to adapt your content and presentation style accordingly.

 Consider your presentation length and shorten if possible — include 5 minutes “contingency” time for unforeseen technical problems — for example, participants having connectivity issues